Decision Atlas

 AI Governance Risk

-Ownership, approval, disclosure, human review, and responsibility around AI output.
+Ownership, approval, disclosure, human checking, and responsibility around AI output.

 Decision Architecture

-The layer above execution: rights, tradeoffs, authority, control, capital, ownership, and delay cost.
+The decision above execution: rights, tradeoffs, authority, control, capital, ownership, and delay cost.

 Founder Dependence Control

-Why the company only moves when the founder is in the room.
+Why the company only moves when the founder is present.

 Structural Governance Authority